Firebrand tours to the Galaxy

 'I was carrying out the orders given to me by my commanding officer,' Roos insisted, 'These included protecting the interests of the Government of Earth.'

-Rham turned towards Steve with a questioning look, to which Steve responded, “A tinpot dictator of an impoverished state with no authority or intelligence to sign anything, probably couldn’t read the form either as it is in Galbasic.
+Rham turned towards Steve with a questioning look, to which Steve responded, “A tinpot dictator of an impoverished state with no authority or intelligence to sign anything, probably couldn’t read the agreement either as it is in Galbasic.
 I doubt very much that the UN Security Council would have or could have signed any such document in such a short time and North Korea is not a member of the council.”

-Rham was amused, “Well it seems the judges time is going to be wasted dealing with this, but I won’t do so, I believe that you and your crew should be handed over to the security department to deal with, men, please arrange to transport them.”
+Rham was amused, “Well it seems the judge's time is going to be wasted dealing with this, but I won’t do so, I believe that you and your crew should be handed over to the security department to deal with, men, please arrange to transport them.”